-Judaic belief is a rich mosaic of colorful events based on thousands of years of unconfirmed narrations, beginning with God’s creation of the earth, the heavens and all life, commencing with the first humans, Adam and Eve.
+Judaic belief is a rich mosaic of colourful events based on thousands of years of unconfirmed narrations, beginning with God’s creation of the earth, the heavens and all life, commencing with the first humans, Adam and Eve.
 In Chapter 1: Judaism I look at the source, the reliability, and the habitual truthfulness of the many anecdotes and legendary stories it presents as being fact.

-In terms of numbers, Christianity is the major religion that supports to concept of a supreme deity, but do the foundations upon which it has been created stand up to scrutiny?
+In terms of numbers, Christianity is the major religion that supports the concept of a supreme deity, but do the foundations upon which it has been created stand up to scrutiny?
 In Chapter 2: Christianity I offer an appraisal of its convoluted history and roots.

 Jesus is perhaps the most enigmatic person ever to have lived, but the question is, did he?
-In Chapter 3, I examine the purported life and times of Jesus, and raise the possibility that his image is a reflection of the recorded story of Yeshua ha-Nostri (Jesus the Nazerite), the son of Mary whose husband was a carpenter named Joseph.
-Like the Christian Jesus, his predecessor by one hundred years, was a Jewish religious miscreant who was put to death for leading Jews away from Orthodox Judaic belief.
+In Chapter 3, I examine the purported life and times of Jesus and raise the possibility that his image is a reflection of the recorded story of Yeshua ha-Nostri (Jesus the Nazerite), the son of Mary whose husband was a carpenter named Joseph.
+Like the Christian Jesus, his predecessor by one hundred years was a Jewish religious miscreant who was put to death for leading Jews away from Orthodox Judaic belief.
 I also examine the link between a belief in the Sun God, Mithra of Persia, and the Christian Jesus, and the influence Mithraism has had on Christian church ritual.

 Chapter 4: Roman Catholicism addresses the formation of the Roman Catholic Church and its rise to power by employing every means possible.
 While it claims benevolence in the name of God, its history is overshadowed by corruption, suppression, bloodshed, and cover-ups.

 The first schism in the Christian movement was between the Eastern Church in Constantinople and the Western Church in Rome, a rift that has remained unresolved for 1,700 years.
-Although discontent among practicing Catholics with the Church of Rome was becoming wide-spread, it was Martin Luther, a Roman Catholic priest, who was largely responsible for the reformation which led to the establishment of Protestantism, from which thousands of secular denominations have emerged.
+Although discontent among practising Catholics with the Church of Rome was becoming wide-spread, it was Martin Luther, a Roman Catholic priest, who was largely responsible for the reformation which led to the establishment of Protestantism, from which thousands of secular denominations have emerged.
 Chapter 5: Protestantism, is an absorbing account of the events leading up to, and subsequent to, the establishment of the other Christian church.

 The sixth and final chapter deals with the life of the patriarch of Islamic belief, The Prophet Muhammad, and his legacy that currently claims 1.6 billion followers, representing 23% of the global population.